davutkulaksiz/fullstackopen/README.md

 - React and GraphQL
 - Database and user administration
 - Login and updating the cache
-- Fragments and subscriptions
+- Fragments and Subscriptions

 ### Part 9: Typescript

 - Background and Introduction
 - First Steps with Typescript
-- Typing express app
+- Typing the express app
 - React with types

 ### Part 10: React Native